-The exceptional case in the Boston series61 was the first me.
-The donor and recipient operations were performed in springfield, Massachusetts, on March 30, 1951, by Dr. L.H. producte.
-The donor kidney was excised because of a carcinoma of the lower ureter, and implanted in the vacated renal tossa of the recipient after removal of the native organ.
+The exceptional case in the Boston series61 was the first one.
+The donor and recipient operations were performed in Springfield, Massachusetts, on March 30, 1951, by Dr. L.H.
+Doolittle.
+The donor kidney was excised because of a carcinoma of the lower ureter and implanted in the vacated renal fossa of the recipient after removal of the native organ.
 The recipient patient had been under short-term dialysis care at the Brigham, where the first artificial kidney in the United States had been brought from Holland by Wilhelm Kolff and modified by Harvard engineers, as described in detail by Moore.62

 The next eight operations, in which the allografts were placed in the anterior thigh location, were performed by Hume in Boston between April 23, 1951, and December 3, 1952.
-The report of the nine cases stands as one of the medical classics of the twentieth century, providing an extensive dinical and pathological profile of renal allograft rejection in intreated human recipients.
-The descriptions complemented the report of Michon and Hamburger of the live donor French ${\rm case}\,({\rm see\ earlier}^{59})$ and the pathfinding studies in dogs by the Dane, Morten Simonsen,37 and W. James Dempster in England.38 It is noteworthy that Hume treated some of his patients with adrenocortical steroids.
-It was already known from experimental studies that steroid therapy modestly mitigated primary skin graft rejection63-65 and even slowed the accelerated rejection of presensitized recipients.66
+The report of the nine cases stands as one of the medical classics of the 20th century, providing an extensive clinical and pathological profile of renal allograft rejection in untreated human recipients.
+The descriptions complemented the report of Michon and Hamburger of the live donor French case (see earlier59) and the pathfinding studies in dogs by the Dane, Morten Simonsen,37 and W. James Dempster in England.38 It is noteworthy that Hume treated some of his patients with adrenocortical steroids.
+It was already known from experimental studies that steroid therapy modestly mitigated ptimary skin graft rejection^{63-65} and even slowed the accelerated rejection of presensitized recipients.66

 Although compilation of the Boston series postdated the early French efforts (as generously annotated by Hume), the commitment of the Harvard group to transplantation was evident long before the availability of effective immunosuppression.
 Hume, who moved in 1956 from Boston to the Medical College of Virginia (Richmond), remained a major force in transplantation until his death in the crash of a private plane (of which he was the pilot) near Los Angeles in May 1973.
-His friend and colleague, John Merrill, who remained in Boston, drowned off the beach of a Caribbean island in 1984
+His friend and colleague, John Merrill, who remained in Boston, drowned off the beach of a Caribbean island in 1984.